tremho/projectus/Notes/Riot-based reboot.md

 - [x] set up Electron
 - [X] replicate sanity test status
 - [X] migrate main.js to typescript and build setup
+- [X] setup webpack for typescript and sourcemaps and update scripts so we don't do explicit tsc and ensure we can debug presentation
+(not sure yet about [debugging main process](https://www.electronjs.org/docs/tutorial/debugging-main-process))

 - [ ] devise build cycle hooks
     - before compile
     - compile